 Also see related learning resource.

-Baker Cypress (Cupressus bakeri): 98' tall, 107" circumference, Rogue River National Forest
+Baker Cypress (Cupressus bakeri): 98' tall, 107" circumference, Josephine County, Rogue River National Forest

 Bitter Cherry (Prunus emarginata): 83' tall, 35" circumference, Marion County